bluepeter/react-middle-ellipsis/README.md

 Adding ellipses to the end of long text is cool.
 But not always!
 Sometimes the end of the text contains vital information, particularly for URLs or filenames.

+- This: Supercalifragilist... (how ellipsing generally works)
+- That: Supercalif...idocious (how you might want it to work)

 This React component is designed with that use case in mind.

 ## Install